Premkumar-30/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 Overall, blockchain makes digital transactions and data handling safer, faster, and more transparent, with potential to transform many industries.

+## Summarized passage:

+Blockchain is a modern way of recording and sharing information securely.
+Instead of being stored in one place, the data is shared across many computers, making it decentralized and hard to hack.
+Information is kept in “blocks” that are linked together in a “chain.”
+Once data is added, it cannot be changed, which builds trust.
+To approve new data, the network of computers agrees through a process called consensus, replacing the need for middlemen like banks.

+Although blockchain is best known for powering cryptocurrencies such as Bitcoin, it has many other uses.
+In supply chains, it helps track products, such as food, from farms to stores, ensuring safety and freshness.
+In healthcare, it can securely store patient records, allowing doctors quick but safe access.

+Overall, blockchain is a transparent, secure, and efficient way to manage digital information.

 ## Result:
 Thus the Original passage is successfully summarized.